-7.1 The Trust has a responsibility for the identification and assessment of students' needs in line with the guidance outlined in the SEND Code of Practice.
-The identification of SEND students will ordinarily be during the interview process when students are expected to meet with Study Support to disclose information recorded on medical forms.
-Completed medical forms are returned and Student Services will ensure that the SENDCo has copies of all medical forms to ensure appropriate support is put in place.
+7.2 The identification of SEND students will ordinarily be during the interview process when students are expected to meet with Study Support to disclose information recorded on medical forms.
+Completed medical forms are returned and Student Services share the information with the SENDCo to ensure appropriate support is put in place.
 The SENDCo will establish links with all feeder schools and ensure transition is fully supported.
+The SENDCo continues to closely monitor student progress to ensure difficulties are identified in a timely manner.
+College staff, parents and students may make a referral to have needs investigated at any point during the academic year.